1: One was enough

 ‘In what state of undress is she?’

-‘Check between her legs, left leg, towards the back, slight discolouration to the skin.
-You’ve already told me about the arm, just check this other place on her.
+‘Check between her legs, her left leg, towards the back, slight discolouration to the skin.
 By the way, how did she take this call coming through to you?’

-‘Night sir.’
-He closed the phone and put it back in the robe.
-Jenny had wandered around the end of the pool and went to put her robe on.
-He threw his off and came up to her, taking hers off too.
+Jan closed the phone and put it back in the robe.
+She’d wandered around the end of the pool and put her robe on.
+He threw his off and came to her, taking hers off too.

 She turned and smiled – finally, she thought.

-‘She has something like a birthmark, oval, where you said.’
+‘Something like a birthmark, an oval, where you said.
+Very light.’

-‘Isn’t that interesting.
-Give me a moment, there’s someone I’d like you to speak with on the phone, we’ve had a visitor.’
+‘Now isn’t that interesting?
+Give me a few moments, there’s someone I’d like you to speak to on the phone.’

-He buzzed Laura, who now brought their guest up from below, through the mobile, he could hear them coming up the stairs.
+He buzzed Laura, who now brought their guest up from below.
+Through the mobile, Jan could hear them coming up the stairs.

 ‘Say hello to Jan.’